Stop Waiting! You Missed the Millennium!

 Why It Matters

-• You don’t have to wait for some future golden age.
+You do not have to wait for some future golden age.

-If this is new to you, don’t just take my word for it, take THE WORD for it.
+If this is new to you, do not just take my word for it.
+Take the Word for it.

 • Look up every time statement in the New Testament.